Medical Clearance and Health Insurance Information Office of International Education

 Failure to complete the health clearance in a timely fashion will result in a hold being placed on a student's account.

 ESF students who are not U.S. citizens or permanent residents are required by SUNY policies to maintain adequate health insurance with medical evacuation and repatriation coverage.
-International students (F-1 or J-1 status) are automatically enrolled in the SUNY Health Insurance Plan prior to matriculation and the fee for the medical coverage is added to the Bursar bill.
-The annual single student premium for the SUNY Plan is $1144.50 for 2012-2013 academic year.
+International students (F-1 or J-1 status) are automatically enrolled in the SUNY International Student Insurance Plan prior to matriculation and the fee for the medical coverage is added to the Bursar bill.
 You will be enrolled in this insurance every year of your program and the coverage will continue until graduation.

 Please note that neither the State of New York, through its agents, nor the State University of New York through its agents and employees, is responsible in any manner whatsoever for the payment of any claim for health-related services provided to individuals covered under this insurance policy.
 The State of New York and State University of New York are not responsible for obligations incurred by individuals who are not covered by this insurance policy.
 All individuals participating in the University’s health insurance programs described herein are responsible for reviewing all descriptions of the scope and level of coverage offered by this policy.
 Such participants will be solely responsible for obtaining additional coverage not provided under this program if such is deemed necessary by the participant.